-The MTFP now assumes a fall to baseline funding for the Council from 2025/26; taking away any growth in business rates (2023/24 budget £2.4 million (including pooling gain) and £2.7 million assumed for 2024/25 and the fall of NHB from £1.27 million per annum in 2022/23 with an assumption of £0.4 million in 2023/24 & 2024/25) and nothing thereafter.
-A provision of £0.4 million is included for 2025/26 as an alternative for the repurpose of NHB.
-In terms of the possible reductions as stated the timing is unclear and the cliff edge in funding reduction has been assumed in the model as worst case because there is likely to be transitional funding introduced to smooth out the reductions for authorities like Teignbridge.
+The MTFP now assumes a fall to baseline funding for the Council from 2026/27; taking away any growth in business rates (2024/25 budget £2.8 million (including pooling gain) and £2.9 million assumed for 2025/26 and the change in NHB from £0.4 million per annum in 2023/24 to £0.6 million in 2024/25 with an assumption of £0.6 million in 2025/26) and nothing thereafter.
+In terms of the possible reductions as stated the timing is unclear and the cliff edge in funding reduction has been assumed in the model as worst case because there is likely to be transitional funding introduced to smooth out the reductions for authorities like Teignbridge (this is referred to as 'damping' and some provisional estimated figures are now included to reflect a possible likely position but still very uncertain).

-The Local Government Finance Settlement is announced normally late November/early December and for 2023/24 was announced on 19 December which makes planning extremely difficult as councils initial budget processes are finalised at that point.
-The finance policy statement published on 12 December 2022 only outlined some of the key principles for 2023/24 and 2024/25.
-The provisional settlement identified only minor changes to the assumptions made.
+The Local Government Finance Settlement is announced normally late November/early December and for 2024/25 was announced on 18 December which makes planning extremely difficult as councils initial budget processes are finalised at that point.
+The finance policy statement published on 5 December 2023 only outlined some of the key principles for 2024/25.